Blog | Ep 5: Josh Hill – founder, Marketing Rockstar Guides – The Data Driven Marketer

 Want to guess the most common complaint about screenwriting software?

 It doesn’t write the movie by itself.

-While that complaint may sound crazy, a lot of people who buy marketing automation platforms like Marketo expect the software to do all the work by itself.
+While that complaint may sound crazy, a lot of people who buy marketing automation systems and platforms like Marketo expect the software to do all the work by itself.

 Marketing automation is like any other software.
 People buy it for the shiny but don’t put in the work to get the ROI they’re seeking.

 How To Set Up Your Marketing Automation Platform

 The guides show you how to plan, implement, optimize, and then scale your marketing automation platform.

 You need to look at all your marketing and sales efforts from ads to emails to webinars and get them into the system to help define the processes and different persona funnels.

 Rather than taking on the daunting task of trying to document everything, Hill recommends you start with templates.
 Chances are your business will largely fit into one of the predefined templates.